Fraction Calculator: Add, Subtract, Multiply, and Divide Fractions

 Why do I need a common denominator for addition but not multiplication?

 Addition combines like quantities.
-You can only add thirds to thirds.
+Only thirds can be added to thirds.
 Multiplication finds a portion of a portion—3/4 of 1/2 means a different operation entirely.

 How do I convert a decimal to a fraction?